top of page

 Evanston ASPA utilizes the acronym ASPA, which stands for Asian South Asian Pacific Islander American.
 There is immense diversity of identities, ethnicities and cultures encompassed under the ASPA umbrella.
 The following is a guide* for referencing East Asian, South Asian, Southeast Asian, and Pacific Islander communities.
 This list is a guide and does not encompass the vast number of cultures and ethnicities that are under the ASPA umbrella.
 We recognize that these descriptions and this language is ever evolving and will always be inadequate.

-East Asians refer to people from China (including Macau and Hong Kong), Korea, Japan, Okinawa, Taiwan, and Mongolia.
+East Asians refer to people from China, South Korea, North Korea, Japan, Taiwan, and Mongolia.

-Southeast Asians refer to people from the following countries and ethnic groups: Burma, Brunei, Cambodia (Khmer, Cham, KhmerLoeu), Indonesia, Laos (Hmong, Lao, Lao Loum, Iu Mien, Khmu, Tai Dam, Tai Leu, and many other ethnic groups), Malaysia, Singapore, Thailand, Timor-Leste, Philippines, and Vietnam (Vietnamese, Khmer Kampuchea Krom).
+Southeast Asians refer to people from the following countries and ethnic groups: Burma, Brunei, Cambodia, Indonesia, Laos, Malaysia, Singapore, Thailand, Timor-Leste, Philippines, and Vietnam.

 A ‘History of Exclusion, of Erasure, of Invisibility.’
 Why the Asian-American Story Is Missing From Many U.S. Classrooms